lcn2/rsynchost/README.md

 NOTE: When using the _host:dir_ form, the _dir_ **MUST** be a directory.

-Without using the _host:dir_ form, you may sync just a file:
+Without using the _host:dir_ form, you may sync either a directory tree or just a single file:

 ```sh
 rsyncfrom -v host.example.org /etc/motd